open-constructs/cdk-serverless/README.md

 [![npm version](https://badge.fury.io/js/cdk-serverless.svg)](https://badge.fury.io/js/cdk-serverless)

-CDK Serverless is a tool suite to facilitate the use of the AWS CDK in serverless architectures.
-It provides project management features to configure your TypeScript CDK App and Higher-level (L3) constructs for different APIs and resources needed for serverless applications.
-Additionally it leverages utility libraries to write Lambda functions and do live updates to Lambda function code during development.
+CDK Serverless is a tool suite to facilitate the use of the AWS Cloud Development Kit (CDK) in serverless architectures.
+It provides project management features to configure your TypeScript CDK app and also higher-level (L3) constructs for different APIs and resources needed for serverless applications.
+Additionally, it leverages utility libraries to write Lambda functions and do live updates to Lambda function code during development.

 ### Features

 - Projen helper classes to configure certain use cases easily
 - AWS CDK L3-construct for HttpApi and GraphQlApi
-- Zeroconfig for Lambda functions and VTL templates
+- Zero-config for Lambda functions and VTL templates
-- Liveupdate to Lambda function code using cdk-watch
+- Live update to Lambda function code using cdk-watch
 - Automatic DynamoDB SingleTable infrastructure
-- Automatic Monitoring added for Lambda and APIs
+- Automatic monitoring added for Lambda functions and APIs
 - Full features of CDK usable to implement your special use cases
-- Fully typed auto-completion for Routes, Resolvers, etc.
+- Fully typed auto-completion for routes, resolvers, etc.

 ## Quick Start